DavidHe1127/JSCourt/tricky_bits.md

 * [Call toString on an object](#call-tostring-on-an-object)
 * [Trim spaces inside string](#trim-spaces-inside-string)
 * [Array.prototype.sort secret](#array-sort-secret)

+### Scope and Context

+- A lexical scope in Javascript means that a variable defined outside a function can be accessible inside another function defined after the variable declaration.
+But the opposite is not true.
+- Context(this) in javascript works in a way that's very similar to dynamic scope in programming languages that support it.
+- However, context in arrow function works the same way as lexical scope.

 ### Prototype
 Every JS func (except Fucntion.bind) has a prototype property - an empty object by default.
 You attach properties and methods on this prototype property in order to implement inheritance.